 Mileage bookers aren’t for everyone.
 But basically, Award Magic helps you ensure you get the best possible value out of your miles and does all the work to ensure that.
 From finding the best routes to searching for award space, from calling the airlines on your behalf to booking the award seats themselves, they take care of it all.
 They can assist in anything and everything when it comes to redeeming your miles and will do everything in their power to ensure that you are maximizing the value of each and every one of your loyalty points.

-Award Magic has an easy-to-use website and a hyper-intuitive submission form which asks you all the basic questions like your name, date of birth, dates of travels, the program you want to use and the number of miles/points.
+Award Magic has an easy-to-use website and a hyper-intuitive submission form that asks you all the basic questions like your name, date of birth, dates of travels, the program you want to use, and the number of miles/points.
 You don’t need to give them your passwords or even account numbers until they are ready to put the ticket on hold.

 Here’s a breakdown from Award Magic on how their service works: